 '''

 [ "name": ]

 place [ noload ] in region-expr

-{
+[ with mirroring to mirror_address ]

 extended-selectors

 }

-[except{
+[ except{

 section-selectors

-}];
+} ];

 '''

-where region-expr is a region expression, see also Regions, page 478.
+where region-expr is a region expression, see also Regions, page 487.

 and where the rest of the directive selects sections to include in the block.
-See Section selection, page 494.
+See Section selection, page 505.

-Optional.
+name Optional.
 If it is specified, it is used in the map file, in some log messages, and is part of the name of any ELF output sections resulting from the directive.

-noload

-Optional.
+noload Optional.
 If it is specified, it prevents the sections in the directive from being loaded to the target system.
 To use the sections, you must put them into the target system in some other way. noload can only be used when a name is specified.